President Biden tests positive for COVID-19 - WFIN Local News

 President Biden tests positive for COVID-19

-(WASHINGTON) — President Joe Biden tested positive for COVID-19 Thursday morning, his office said.
+(WASHINGTON) — President Joe Biden tested positive for COVID-19 for the first time Thursday morning, his office said.

 Biden, 79, has “very mild symptoms” and is taking Paxlovid, press secretary Karine Jean-Pierre said in a statement.